Neil Bhatt

-Neil Bhatt is an Indian actor and dancer known for his work on television.
-He is best known for his role as Ranveer Singh Vaghela in Colors TV's Roop – Mard Ka Naya Swaroop and DCP Virat Chavan in Star Plus's Ghum Hai Kisikey Pyaar Meiin.
-In 2023, he was a contestant on the Indian reality TV show, Bigg Boss 17.
+Neil Bhatt is an Indian actor and dancer, predominantly known for his work on television.
+He is a two-time recipient of Gujarat State Awards.
+He is best known for his role as Ranveer Singh Vaghela in Colors TV's Roop – Mard Ka Naya Swaroop, DCP Virat Chavan in Star Plus's Ghum Hai Kisikey Pyaar Meiin and IAS Arjun Talwar in Colors TV's Megha Barsenge.
+In 2023, he participated in Bigg Boss 17.

 Early life

-Born on 4 August 1987 to Sunita and Himanshu Bhatt, Bhatt hails from a Gujarati Brahmin family, brought up in Mumbai.
+Born on 4 August 1987 to Sunita and Himanshu Bhatt, Bhatt hails from a Gujarati Brahmin family and was brought up in Mumbai.
 He has a younger sister Shikha.
 Bhatt studied law but acting and dance have always been his passion.
-In an interview to Times of India, he mentioned that education is something which will always stand by him in good stead.
-He is a trained in gymnastics, capoeira, and he reportedly learnt the art for a flexible body.
+In an interview to Times of India, he mentioned "education is something which will always stand by him in good stead".
+He is trained in gymnastics and capoeira, and he reportedly learnt the latter art for a flexible body.

 Personal life

-In 2020, Bhatt had met actress Aishwarya Sharma on the sets of Ghum Hai Kisikey Pyaar Mein and the couple soon fell in love.
-They announced their engagement on 27 January 2021 and got married on 30 November 2021 in Ujjain.
-As of November 2025, they have officially filed for divorce.
+In 2020, Bhatt met actress Aishwarya Sharma on the sets of Ghum Hai Kisikey Pyaar Mein and the couple soon fell in love.
+They announced their engagement on 27 January 2021 and were married on 30 November 2021 in Ujjain.

 Career

-Bhatt starred in Kaboom a dance reality show as a participant where he won the first place.
-Catapulting to fame through the cult dance show Boogie Woogie, where has been the winner.
+Bhatt starred in Kaboom a dance reality show as a participant where he won first place.
+Catapulting to fame through the cult dance show Boogie Woogie, where he has been the winner.
 His passion led him to one show after the other.
 He debuted with Arslaan on Sony Television in the year 2008.
-He got fame by serials like 12/24 Karol Bagh and Gulaal where he played the character of Abhinav Tarneja and Kesar and received praise from the audiences and winning his first accolade for the later of Zee Rishtey, Sabse Favorite Naya Sadasya.
+He became well-known with appearances in serials such as 12/24 Karol Bagh and Gulaal where he played the character of Abhinav Tarneja and Kesar and received praise from audiences and winning his first accolade for the later of Zee Rishtey, Sabse Favorite Naya Sadasya.
 His performance as Lakshman, the soul of Ram in Ramayan was widely appreciated.
 The show was immensely popular in Indonesia and hence Bhatt, together with his Ramayan co-stars, was invited to perform in a special stage show and fan meeting tour in Jakarta organised by antv.
+In the serial he had performed various stunts by himself and choreographed some of the fight sequences.